LearningToBurn/LearningToBurn.github.io/_lessons/Prepare/Clothing.md

 ### Learning outcome:

-What are the aspects about protective clothing you need to consider in order to be safe when burning
+What are the aspects about protective clothing you need to consider in order to be safe when burning?